• Skip to main content

 The ingredients needed to make Mexican potato and cheese soup labeled and laid out on a wooden surface.

 • Potatoes – These are russet potatoes that are peeled and diced.
-Swap out for red potatoes.
+Swap out for red potatoes or yukon gold potatoes.

 • Queso Fresco is crumbly and perfect for this dish.
 Some people use queso panela.
 See recipe card, if using.
 Queso Cotija is too salty and not a good substitute.